nikkywood/adam.michael.wood_writing/in-progress/assets-and-liabilities.md

 A company usually can't make money without employees.
 The employees are needed.
 But they cost money to maintain (keep employed) and they have no resale value (you generally can't sell people).
 They are serving the needs of the company, so it is worthwhile to spend the money, but that doesn't make them any less liabilities.
 Similarly, your local grocery store is fulfilling your need to have something to eat, and it is worth it to you to buy food from them.
 That doesn't make your grocery store an asset.

-## The Objection

-At this point in the explanation, there is almost always a heartfelt objection: But people are valuable!
-We can't reduce them to being mere assets and liabilities!

-This is quite right.

-People have value and worth apart from their financial status or impact on you (which is why I've always been uncomfortable with the term "Net Worth").

-But you can't correct this objectification by declaring people to be assets when they are actually liabilities.
-That's because calling something a different name doesn't change what it actually is.

-Moreover, adopting the financial-value language to talk about the value you see in a human life only reinforces the idea that financial value is the important thing.

-But financial value is not THE important thing.
-It is simply one characteristic of a person's relationship to another person (remember, a person might represent an asset to one and liability to another).

-Complaining about the objectification caused by categorizing people (or, really, relationships) as "assets" or "liabilities" doesn't actually help, because the reason for understanding this is NOT to drive your own behavior ("You should do XYZ because that friend is a liability") but rather so that we can understand why certain organizations, especially the government, treats people the way it does.
-Only once we understand that can we hope to do anything about it.
+## Points of View

+It's worth noting, if it isn't obvious, that something can often be an asset for one party and a liability for another.
+If I own a rental home with tenets, that home is an asset to me (the landlord) but a liability to the people who live there.

+Morover, both things and people have value above and beyond their financial or economic status.
+So an infant may be a financial liability for a family, but because we love that child, this minor fact is covered over by the intense value we place on that child.
+Taken as a whole, because human beings are able to understand more types of value than just financial value, that child is really an asset, a continuing source of value.

 ## Rational Economic Actors

+Rational economic actors will tend to nurture and increase their assets, while attempting to reduce their liabilities.
+Rational economic actors love their assets, and hate their liabilities.
+Further, rational economic actors can only understand quantifiable value - that is, financial value.

+We humans are able to understand non-financial value because we are not soley rational economic actors.
+Our lives, our choices, our values are not driven by rationality and financial concerns.
+(Ideally, that is.)

-When you consider the worth and value of the people in your life, or the intrinsic value of a single human life, you do not think in terms of financial assets and liabilities.
+When a moral human beings consider the worth and value of human life in general or a specific human life, they do not think in terms of financial assets and liabilities.

 This is a good thing, and the way it ought to be.

-This is because you are a human being with a soul and a mind.
+You are a human being with a soul and a mind.
 You have irrational thoughts and uncontrollable emotions.
 You love, you hate, you learn and grow.
 You are motivated by an infinite number of conflicting desires and drives which you probably don't fully understand yourself, and which certainly no other person can know.
 You have secret dreams and secret motivations, plans and schemes and goals and habits good and bad.

+You are not a rational economic actor.

-Governments have almost none of those things.
+Governments have almost none of those qualities.
 They tend to do well on the "plans and schemes," and often "secret motivations," but you'd be hard pressed to find a government that loves or learns.
 They grow, but more like a cancer than like a healthy human.
 They have no soul.

 You may possess the ability to be rational, but you yourself are not wholly rational.
 And you may engage in economic activity, but you are not soley (or even primarily) an economic actor.

-Governments and businesses, on the other hand, are solely economic actors, and they tend strongly toward rationalism.
+Governments, and businesses too, are primarily economic actors, and they tend strongly toward rationalism.

 For this reason, neither governments nor corporations can see a person the way we, as people, can see a person.
 For a strictly economic actor, the only meaning that a person has is as an asset or as a liability.
+Only their financial value matters.

 Even though both corporations and governments are run by people, the needs of the organization itself will almost always trump the compassion of the individuals who make it up.
 This is because the entire purpose of corporations and governments is to sublimate the activity of individuals into a higher and more complex set of goal-seeking behaviors.
 That's the whole reason humans create organizations like businesses and governments.

+## A paradox of objectification

 So, if governments and corporations view people in similarly dehumanizing ways, they are both similarly bad and should be avoided, right?

-This is the "anarcho-communist" viewpoint, and is both common and understandable.
-But it is also wrong.
+Wrong.

-First of all, it is only bad for a person - as a human - to view another person in a way that is reductive and dehumanizing.
+It is only bad for a person - as a human - to view another person in a way that is reductive and dehumanizing.
 For a corporate entity, such as a business or a government, to do so is morally neutral.
 It's just the way it is.
+There is no alternative.

 The key difference has to do with the goals of government and the goals of businesses, and the effect of that difference is both paradoxically confusing and completely obvious (once you've heard it).

 ## Exploitation vs. Caretaking

-Typically, a corporation's goal is profit-seeking and a government's goal is taking care of people.
+Typically, a corporation's goal is exploitation and profit-seeking and a government's goal is taking care of people.
 You can rephrase or quibble with this if you like, but it is the essential purpose of each of those entities.

 This should mean that governments are caring and good, and that corporations are greedy and evil.
 Right?

-Well, that's the Left-Liberal Socialist view of things.
-It is completely reasonable at first glance.
-And it is also completely wrong.
+Again, wrong.

 Corporations make profits in a lot of different ways, but at the core of it they make profit from people buying stuff.
 All the other machinations of industry rest on this fact.
 People, therefore, are an asset (generally speaking) to corporations.
 They have value (money) which corporations wish to exploit (by selling them stuff).